-Prayer was offered by Dr. Stephen Swisher, Etna United Methodist Church in Etna, Ohio, followed by the Pledge of Allegiance to the Flag.
+Prayer was offered by Senator Hearcel F. Craig, followed by the Pledge of Allegiance to the Flag.

 The journal of the last legislative day was read and approved.

 The following guests were recognized by the Senate prior to the commencement of business: